Jiří Dienstbier Jr.: 2013 Czech presidential election

 While sitting as a Senator, Dienstbier was nominated as the ČSSD candidate for the first direct presidential elections in the Czech Republic, to be held in January 2013.

 In late October Dienstbier finished collecting the 50,000 signatures required to get onto the presidential ballot.
 According to opinion polls, Dienstbier was among the leading group of candidates for the election, but despite his personal popularity with the public, he finished fourth of nine candidates in the first round of the election, with 16.12% (829,297 votes), and did not qualify for the second round.

 Minister in the Sobotka Cabinet

-In January 2014 he was appointed the Minister of Human Rights, Equal Opportunities and Legislation and Chairman of the Government's Legislative Council in the Government of Prime Minister Bohuslav Sobotka.
+In January 2014 he was appointed the Minister of Human Rights, Equal Opportunities and Legislation and chair of the Government's Legislative Council in the Government of Prime Minister Bohuslav Sobotka.
 He remained in the position until November 2016.

 Later career

 In June 2025, Dienstbier left ČSSD, now named Social Democracy, in protest at the party's attempts to cooperate with the Stačilo! alliance in the forthcoming elections.